baden03/print-o-matic/readme.txt

 = 2.1.5 =
 * reverted back to wp_localize_script to pass print data to js script
-* moved pause before print to the print-elements script
+* moved pause before print to the post print cleanup
+* fully tested with version 6.0

 = 2.1.4 =
 * try and force lazy load images to load before print